SDBurt/SRGAN-PT/README.md

 Our approach was to imitate the implementation of this paper, and to see its significance to real-world noise.
 We created our own dataset for testing our theory that the results of the GAN was undoing the downsampling, ie. undoing the gaussian noise.

+Unfortunately due to the time constraint from other classes and the magnitude of this project, the model has a flaw which makes the network not converge towards meaningful results.
+This is possibly due to normalization problems, or a problem with the custom convolution as PyTorch does not have an option for 'same' padding.
+It is also possible that we are misinterpreting the Content Loss (VGG19 network).

+Overall this was a great learning experience and I personally hope to recreate/modify this in the future.

 ## Get Started

 The following information is needed in order to get this project up and running on your system.